 “Here’s a press with a name to remember.
 Here’s a press to impress.
 Here’s a press that takes chances and dances and remembers to put in its false teeth.
 Here’s a press in which wild cobras wear no bras.
 Here’s a press in which gods undress."—Jack Foley

 Sagging Meniscus Press is a small press specializing in the literature of the American underground.

 ☞ Read our extravagant manifesto.

-Sagging Meniscus books are distributed by Small Press Distribution.
+Sagging Meniscus books are distributed in the US and Canada by Small Press Distribution.

 Frequently Unasked Questions